YY0649/ICE-PIXIU/README.md

 ## License

-ICE-PIXIU is licensed under the [MIT] license.
-For details, please refer to the [MIT](LICENSE) file.
+ICE-PIXIU is licensed under the [Apache] license.
+For details, please refer to the [Apache](LICENSE) file.